jasonm23/onlisp-markdown/onlisp.md

 T
 ```

-In contrast, copy-tree copies a list as a tree—sublists are subtrees, and so must
+In contrast, `copy-tree` copies a list as a tree, sublists are subtrees, and so must
 also be copied:

 ```